Writer keeping a notebook for story ideas

 Introduction: Introduction of the main character.

-The setting: The main problem or conflict, the moment that drives the story forward.
+The inciting incident: The moment when the main problem or conflict appears and drives the story forward.

 Example: The detective discovers a strange clue that has been attached to a case that hasn’t yet been solved.